Join us for lunch and cooking

 Would you like to volunteer to cook a communal lunch using the seasonal produce we've grown?
 Whether you're a seasoned cook or you're new to cooking, there's a place for you!
 You'll be guided by a chef should you prefer, or you're welcome to prepare something of your own choosing, or you can simply support other volunteers as cooking commences.

 Eat with us

-We will be having regular lunches with food we've grown on the allotment and bits and pieces from the shop.
-We want people to know about all the interesting ways you can cook seasonal and local vegetables and we have chefs who will help you do this.
-Even if you don't want to cook, you can still come along, enjoy a meal, meet other local people and find out more about what we're doing.
-Sharing a meal is one of the best ways to find some common ground - people from all walks of life come to the community centre, and everyone's got a story to tell.
+We cook in the shipping container shop on selected Thursdays from 10am (see the calendar)...then, we eat!
+We cook with organic food that we've grown ourselves, or locally-grown organic food purchased from Joe (Food Circle York), and bits and pieces from the shop.
+We want everyone to learn and enjoy all the interesting ways seasonal and local vegetables can be cooked and prepared.
+Even if you don't want to cook you can still come along and enjoy a sociable lunch with us at 12:30/1pm.
+Sharing a meal is one of the best ways to find common ground with others - people from all walks of life come to Tang Hall Community Centre.

 We source fresh, local, organic vegetables every week, which we make available to visitors on a 'pay as you feel' basis.
 As we expand, so does our stock of dried wholefoods, which means you can buy all your food locally, ethically and sustainably.
 Our prices are very fair: we buy in bulk at wholesale cost from ethical suppliers then sell the produce to you without any mark-up, just in smaller, more manageable quantities.
 All produce is carefully sourced, and we don't use plastic packaging.
 We also have recipe cards to help you make the most of the seasonal vegetables.
 See our shop opening hours on the calendar.